KevinWMatthews/blog_jekyll/_posts/2019-09-03-pattern-matching-in-rust.md

 ## Copy Types

 Copy types are easy to match.
-They are on the stack and can always be copied, so ownership is not a concern.
+They are on the stack and are always copied so ownership is not a concern.

 ### Copy